 The City of Naperville hosts electronics recycling at the Public Works Service Center Recycling Drop-Off Center, 180 Fort Hill Drive.
-Residents can drop off their unwanted electronics at the drop-off center from 8 a.m. to 4 p.m. on Tuesdays, Thursdays and Saturdays.
+Residents of Naperville and surrounding communities can drop off their unwanted electronics at the drop-off center from 8 a.m. to 4 p.m. on Wednesdays and Saturdays.
+Please enter the property from the one-way drive off of Fort Hill Drive.
 Please note this is a self-service electronics drop-off location.

 As of January 1, 2012, State law prohibits the deposit of electronics in landfills.
 The City’s waste hauler, Republic Services - Allied Waste, will not pick up any electronics left curbside with the exception of those items classified as white goods (refrigerators, ovens.)
-To meet the demand for electronics disposal, DuPage County entered into a contract with Creative Recycling Systems, Inc. to establish permanent drop-off sites at municipalities throughout the county.
-Because this is a county sponsored initiative, electronics will be accepted from all DuPage County residents.
+To meet the demand for electronics disposal, the City is working with New Life Electronics Recycling to recycle electronics in the community.

-To protect electronic components that may be repurposed, at the end of each day of operation, all collected electronics will be transported to a secure location within the Public Works Service Center until Creative Recycling Systems is called for collection.
-Upon collection, all items become the property of Creative Recycling Systems.
+To protect electronic components that may be repurposed, at the end of each day of operation, all collected electronics will be transported to a secure location within the Public Works Service Center until New Life Electronics Recycling is called for collection.
+Upon collection, all items become the property of New Life.
 The City of Naperville is not responsible for items after they have been dropped off.

 Please note that residents should take steps to clean computer hard drives prior to bringing the item to this recycling program.
 The City of Naperville assumes no responsibility to protect any electronic data remaining in electronics deposited in the electronic recycling programs.
-Creative Recycling Systems will also take steps to maintain data security.
-The organization’s data security policy can be found at www.crserecycling.com/main.php?p=data.
+New Life Electronics Recycling will also take steps to maintain data security.

 Will County Front Door Electronics Recycling Program